MicrosoftDocs/fabric-docs/docs/data-science/use-r-language.md

 [SparkR](https://spark.apache.org/docs/latest/sparkr.html) is an R package that provides a light-weight frontend to use Apache Spark from R. SparkR provides a distributed data frame implementation that supports operations like selection, filtering, aggregation etc. SparkR also supports distributed machine learning using MLlib.

-### Create a SparkR DataFrame from a local R data.frame
+### Create a SparkR dataframe from a local R data.frame

 The simplest way to create a DataFrame is to convert a local R data.frame into a SparkDataFrame.
 In this example, we use `as.DataFrame` and pass in the local R dataframe to create the SparkDataFrame.